mombe090/ansible-collections/homelab/roles/gitea-runner/README.md

 - **Dual Installation Methods**: Choose between Docker-based deployment or native binary installation
 - **Docker Mode**: Runs the act_runner in a Docker container with full Docker-in-Docker support
 - **Binary Mode**: Installs act_runner as a native Linux service with systemd management
+- **Docker Job Execution**: Binary mode can use Docker containers for job execution (recommended)
 - **Automatic Registration**: Handles runner registration with your Gitea instance
 - **Flexible Configuration**: Supports custom labels, runner names, and environment variables
 - **LXC Container Support**: Binary mode is perfect for LXC containers and lightweight Linux environments
+- **Force Registration**: Option to force re-registration of existing runners
+- **Ephemeral Runners**: Support for disposable runners for enhanced security

 ## Requirements